Suggested Searches

 About Orion

-Orion will serve as the exploration vehicle that will carry the crew to space, provide emergency abort capability, sustain the crew during the space travel, and provide safe re-entry from deep space return velocities.
-Orion will launch on NASA’s new heavy-lift rocket, the Space Launch System.
+Orion will serve as the exploration vehicle that will carry and sustain the crew on Artemis missions to the Moon and return them safely to Earth.
+Orion will launch on NASA’s new heavy-lift rocket, the Space Launch System, and provide emergency abort capability.

 number of crew